LorrinWWW/LorrinWWW.github.io/source/_posts/management-of-the-firm.md

 **Things important:**

 - PESTEL:
-  - ​Policy, especially government stability and regulations.
+  - Policy, especially government stability and regulations.
   - Economic, in particular state of the economic situation and economic situation
   - Sociocultural, particularly demography and changing lifestyles.
   - Technological, in particular public and private R&D expenditure.